codewithumar/passwordmanagerFlutter/README.md

 #### Edit, Delete, Copy and Update

-Application should be able to give the ability to user to edit its saved credientals delete them or updaet them.
+Application should be able to give the ability to user to edit its saved credientals delete them or update them.

 [![Watch the video]](https://youtu.be/Hg3IL_-Dge8)